 Winner of the 2012 Pulitzer Prize for his debut opera Silent Night, Kevin Puts has been hailed as one of the most important composers of his generation.
 Critically acclaimed for his distinctive and richly colored musical voice, his works have been commissioned, performed, and recorded by leading orchestras, ensembles and soloists throughout North America, Europe and the Far East.

 Silent Night was premiered by Minnesota Opera in November 2011, and marked his debut in the genre of opera and vocal works.
 Commissioned by Minnesota Opera with a libretto by Mark Campbell, the full-length opera is based on the 2005 film Joyeux Noel.
-It has since been produced and performed at Fort Worth Opera, Cincinnati Opera, the Wexford Opera Festival, and Calgary Opera, with upcoming productions at the Lyric Opera of Kansas City and Montreal Opera.
-In 2013, Mr. Puts’ soaring choral works To Touch The Sky and If I Were A Swan were performed by Conspirare, and a recording was released by the Harmonia Mundi label.
+It has since been produced and performed at Fort Worth Opera, Cincinnati Opera, the Wexford Opera Festival, the Lyric Opera of Kansas City, and Calgary Opera, with upcoming productions at Montreal Opera.
+In 2013, Mr. Puts’ soaring choral works To Touch The Sky and If I Were A Swan were performed by Conspirare and a recording was released by the Harmonia Mundi label.
 The recording includes a performance of his Symphony No. 4: From Mission San Juan, performed by the Baltimore Symphony Orchestra conducted by Marin Alsop.
-Mr. Puts' second opera, an electric adaptation of Richard Condon's novel The Manchurian Candidate was commissioned by Minnesota Opera with libretto by Mark Campbell, and will have its world premiere in March 2015.
-That month also marks the world premiere of Mr. Puts’ song cycle Of All The Moons, which features songs on poetry by Marie Howe.
-The cycle was commissioned by Carnegie Hall, and will be performed by mezzo-soprano Sasha Cooke.
-In September 2016, Mr. Puts will premiere his first chamber opera, an adaptation of Peter Ackroyd’s gothic novel The Trial of Elizabeth Cree, which was commissioned by Opera Philadelphia with libretto by Mark Campbell.
+Mr. Puts' second opera, an electric adaptation of Richard Condon's novel The Manchurian Candidate was commissioned by Minnesota Opera with libretto by Mark Campbell, had its world premiere in March 2015.
+March 2015 also saw the world premiere of Mr. Puts’ song cycle Of All The Moons, which features songs on poetry by Marie Howe, commissioned by Carnegie Hall and performed by mezzo-soprano Sasha Cooke.
+In September 2017, Mr. Puts will premiere his first chamber opera, an adaptation of Peter Ackroyd’s gothic novel The Trial of Elizabeth Cree, which was commissioned by Opera Philadelphia with libretto by Mark Campbell.

 Mr. Puts’ impressive body of works for orchestra include four symphonies and several concertos.
 His newest symphony, The City (Symphony No. 5) was co-commissioned by the Baltimore Symphony Orchestra in honor of its 100th anniversary and by Carnegie Hall in honor of their 125th anniversary.
 The City will be premiered in Baltimore and New York in April 2016.
 In 2013, Mr. Puts’ Flute Concerto received its world premiere at the Cabrillo Festival with Adam Walker, Principal Flute of the London Symphony.
 In April 2008, Jeffrey Kahane and the Los Angeles Chamber Orchestra premiered Night, a piano concerto commissioned through the LACO's Sound Investment program.
 Mr. Puts has since performed the work himself as soloist during the summer of 2010 with Marin Alsop conducting the Cabrillo Festival Orchestra.
 His Clarinet Concerto, received its premiere in 2009 with the clarinetist Bil Jackson and the Colorado Symphony conducted by Jeffrey Kahane.
 As the Composer-in-Residence for the Fort Worth Symphony, Mr. Puts composed a violin concerto for its concertmaster, Michael Shih, which was premiered in April 2007 with Miguel Harth-Bedoya conducting and later recorded by the orchestra.
 In 2007, as the American Composer-in-Residence at the Bravo!
 Vail Valley Music Festival, his Two Mountain Scenes was premiered by the New York Philharmonic and, later that summer, his Symphony No. 4: From Mission San Juan was premiered at the Cabrillo Festival.